-Sarah Lycksten shows us how to have fun with photography – exploring and experimenting with new techniques!
+Sarah Lycksten shows us how to have fun with lumen printing and photography – exploring and experimenting with new techniques!

 Take a black/white photo paper, put a piece of plant, flower or something else organic on top and finish off with a piece of glass.
 Leave in the sun for half an hour or why not when you go to work and you’ve got something to look forward to when you come home.